TercioOfParma/Personal-Blog/content/posts/Retrospective-AI-2025.md

 [^1]: The idea that this hallucination problem can be entirely eliminated, I think, is absurd
 [^2]: This latter detail is added by me
+[^3]: This is also, as an aside, why I think using an LLM as a starting point to learn anything you're not familiar with is a terrible idea.
+You have no prior experience, how will you know you're not being sent down the garden path, even if you have other sources?
-[^3]: A couple of approaches could involve 1) Shuffling a list if a list of items is involved or 2) Alternative prompts with the same result
+[^4]: A couple of approaches could involve 1) Shuffling a list if a list of items is involved or 2) Alternative prompts with the same result